My family background

 I don’t know the name of my grandmother from Odessa, although she lived with us 4 years after the war.
 We all, including my mother, called her “Granny”.
 She was Krachkovskaya after her husband (her nee last name was Dizik).
 She lived with my mother’s sister, but se couldn’t stay there at that time due to lack of space.
 I remember my Granny reading all newspapers from the first to the last page.
 She was very old then.
 She was born in 1860s and died in 1952.

-In the children’s home my mother was an active pioneer and then a Komsomol leader.
+In the children’s home my mother was an active pioneer and then a Komsomol leader4.
 I understand social work was some kind of self-assertion for her.
 My mother learned a profession of a printer after the children’s home and worked in publishing house, before she became a secretary at the Komsomol district and then town committee.
-She was a propagandist and took an active part in collectivization.
+She was a propagandist and took an active part in collectivization5.
 In 1929 my mother became a candidate to the Communist Party and became a member of it in 1930.

 She went to the villages to force peasants to join collective farms.
 She was among those that took away everything these peasants possessed.
 I know nothing about this period of her life.
 She never told me anything.
 She might have whispered some things to my father at night, but I think she believed that what she was doing was right.